0xt4i/Parallel-Algorithm/Matrix Multiplication/README.md

 W(N) = O(N^3)
 \end{aligned}
 $$
 Thus, the total work complexity is O(N³).

-At each level of the divide step, some tasks must be executed sequentially (for example, adding submatrices), which results in a time complexity of O(log N).
+At each level of the divide step, there are tasks that must be executed sequentially (for example, adding submatrices), which results in a time complexity of O(log N).

 After that, the algorithm continues recursively with submatrices of size N/2, leading to the recurrence relation: